blinry/nom/README.md

 Then clone this repository, and put the `nom` executable in your `PATH`.

 When you run `nom` for the first time, it will ask for your current and your desired weight, as well as a target "weight loss per week" (0.5 is a good value).
-Finally, it will ask for an SVG viewer (I use `eog -f`, but browsers like `firefox` or `chromium` also work).

 # Basics